Qt-QML/mdk-qtquick-plugin/README.md

 - You can also use `mdkPlayer.play()` to resume a paused playback, `mdkPlayer.pause()` to pause a playing playback, `mdkPlayer.stop()` to stop a loaded playback and `mdkPlayer.seek(position)` to jump to a different position.
 - To get the current playback state, use `mdkPlayer.isPlaying()`, `mdkPlayer.isPaused()` and `mdkPlayer.isStopped()`.
 - Qt will load the qml plugins automatically if you have installed them into their correct locations, you don't need to load them manually (and to be honest I don't know how to load them manually either).
+- If you want to integrate it into your application rather than load it dynamically, the traditional `qmlRegisterType()` function is also supported.

 For more information, please refer to [*MdkPlayer.qml*](/imports/wangwenx190/QuickMdk/MdkPlayer.qml).